abzicht/svgocode/Readme.md

 GCODE in CURA and activate the `Travels` checkbox in `Color Scheme > Line Type`.

-<b>Disclaimer: Running GCODE on expensive machines can cause expensive noises.
+<b>Disclaimer: Running GCODE on expensive machines can create expensive noises.
-The authors of SVGOCODE are not responsible for any damage caused from GCODE-based mishaps!
+The authors of SVGOCODE are not responsible for any damage caused by GCODE-based mishaps!
 The produced GCODE is in ASCII and can be easily assessed before its use.
 Do so!</b>

 ## Contributing

 Some SVG feature is not yet supported?
+Please

-Please create an _issue_ or DIY and submit a pull request.
+- create an _issue_ or
+- DIY and submit a _pull request_.

 ## Next Steps